bootlin/snagboot/docs/snagflash.md

  * `-b –blockdev device`
    Sets the block device for transfers to raw block devices.

+**Note:** For blockdev copies, source files with ".xz", ".bz2" or ".gz" extensions will be automatically decompressed!

 Make sure that snagflash has the necessary access rights to the target devices/mount directories.
 If you are passing a raw block device, make sure that it is not mounted.